Tales From Behind The Counter – A Time of Loathing

 I cannot call this a review of Heavenly Sword simply because I have not beaten the game, but then again the reason for writing this is not merely to trash HS but to make the following point: people should be embarrassed more easily.

 Allow me to explain… I do not own a PS3.
 I do not own a PS3 because while deciding weather to purchase a PS3 or a 360 I discovered, with basic research and some help from Jay of videolamer, that there is much more variety and quality to be found in the games for 360 than the PS3.
 However, the one regret that I had about passing on the PS3 was that I would not get to play Heavenly Sword.
-I had seen a commercial advertising the game, I had visited the official website and my interest was piqued. → Read the rest
+I had seen a commercial advertising the game, I had visited the official website and my interest was piqued. → Today I consider myself the luckiest reader on the face of the earth.

 A Christmas Story